Biomes (Chapter 20)

 Soils in these reigns tend to be very acidic (evergreen trees), and heavily leached (lots of rainfall).
 In Canada these are typically podzols.

-In midlatitude regions with hot, dry summers and cool winters (like the Mediterranean region – Italy, Spain, Greece, Turkey – coastal Australia, and central California), shrubs tend to predominate.
+In midlatitude regions with hot, dry summers and cool winters (like the Mediterranean region – France, Italy, Spain, Greece, Turkey – coastal Australia, and central California), shrubs tend to predominate.
 This region is also called chaparral in California.

 These coincide with C (mesothermal) climate, with very little precipitation and very hot summers.